 What Is The Best Pine Tar Soap?
 A good pine tar soap means different things to different people.
-There are different qualities of soap after all and different needs for pine tar soaps.
-In this post, I will help you understand what is the best pine tar soap.
-After all, it can be a little complicated and I will help you determine what is right for you in an easy-to-understand language.
+There are different qualities of soap, after all, and different needs for pine tar soaps.
+This post will help you understand the best pine tar soap.
+After all, it can be a little complicated, and I will help you determine what is right for you in an easy-to-understand language.

-Plus I will recommend some brands if you are looking for some recommendations.
+Plus, I will recommend some brands if you want some recommendations.

 The Different Pine Tar Soaps Explained

 Traditional Medical Grade Pine Tar Soaps

-Believe it or not, pine tar soap has many healing properties to it.
+Believe it or not, pine tar soap has many healing properties.
 It has been used for more than 2,000 years.
 It has been used to treat various skin conditions like eczema, psoriasis, seborrhoeic dermatitis, dry skin, itchy skin, inflamed skin conditions, and flakiness.

-The medical-grade pine tar soaps although having healing benefits do have a negative quality and that negative quality to me is how they smell.
-As in they don’t smell very good and actually kinda stink.
-This scent can linger on you after using it possible for a few hours.
-It is not pleasing to my nose in the least and I don’t have any skin conditions (knock on wood), so there is no need to use the traditional pine tar soap.
+The medical-grade pine tar soaps, although having healing benefits, do have a negative quality, and that negative quality, to me, is how they smell.
+As in, they don’t smell very good and kinda stink.
+This scent can linger on you after using it for a few hours.
+It is not pleasing to my nose in the least, and I don’t have any skin conditions (knock on wood), so there is no need to use the traditional pine tar soap.

 I can’t speak on its effectiveness in healing skin conditions as I don’t have any problems with my skin, but it is widely used to treat these conditions.

 Regular Everyday Pine Tar Bar Soaps

-This is your standard soap but with some pine tar mixed into the batch.
-Less than the traditionally made pine tar soaps.
-The amount of pine tar varies but it is also mixed with pleasing scents to add a more appealing scent and approval.
+This is your standard soap, with some pine tar mixed into the batch—less than the traditionally made pine tar soaps.
+The amount of pine tar varies, but it is also mixed with pleasing scents to add a more appealing scent and approval.
 A properly blended soap can be very invigorating and stimulating.
 They also do not have as much effect on healing skin conditions as traditional pine tar soaps do.
 This is the trade-off.

 What Is Pine Tar Soap Good For?